vcz-fr/Meetup-Notes/meetups/afup-bdx/2019-02-28_DDD-CQRS-Clean-Architecture-in-MVC.md

 ## Closing words

 Use Dependency injection whenever you can to ease the testing process.
-As for configuration, the relevance of it being declarable outside of your code is debatable.
+Also, the relevance of configuration being declarable outside of your code is debatable.

 Even with DDD in, the end of CRUD is not near at all.
 CRUD is good for very simple resources and could be connected to simple administration interfaces or APIs.